Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: The Local Momentum Tracking Method

 which highlights the role of $\y_t$ as corrected stochastic gradients.
-This insight motivates the subsequent local update procedure, where each agent updates under a corrected stochastic gradient direction multiple times before communication.
+This observation motivates the subsequent local update procedure, wherein each agent updates multiple times under a corrected stochastic gradient direction before the next communication round.